leob/express-mongo-rest-starter/README.md

 ### Credits

-My starter is, to a large extent, a mix (with tweaks and additions to satisfy my personal tastes and needs) of the following great projects:
+This starter is, to a large extent, a mix (with tweaks and additions to satisfy my personal tastes and needs) of the following great projects:

 [express-mongoose-es6-rest-api](https://github.com/KunalKapadia/express-mongoose-es6-rest-api) - A great Node/Express